GoogleCloudPlatform/core-solution-services/components/llm_service/README.md

 export MODEL_GARDEN_LLAMA2_CHAT_ENDPOINT_ID = "end-point-service-id"
 ```

-## Set up PGVector Vector Database (using one of PostgreSQL or AlloyDB)
+## Set up PGVector Vector Database (using one of CloudSQL or AlloyDB)

 Create a secret for postgreSQL password: